Credit Card Collection Network

 From the law firms' perspective, the benefits are even greater.
 Using a credit card for payment of transactions in the Clerk's Office means that legal couriers no longer are required to carry cash to pay filing or copy fees; blank checks are no longer drawn because amounts are unknown; and the billing procedures fit easily into any internal accounting method used.

-For those firms which are concerned with the safekeeping of the actual credit card, the Clerk's Office will maintain the firm's credit card number, expiration date and the signature of one of the firm's partners, after completion of an Authorization Application which can also be found here.
+For those firms which are concerned with the safekeeping of the actual credit card, the Clerk's Office will maintain the firm's credit card number, expiration date and the signature of one of the firm's partners, after completion of an Authorization Form which can also be found here.

 Please view this Notice concerning the Credit Card Collection Network.
 For additional information, please contact Lucy Chin at (267) 299-7112 or Joseph Hall at (267) 299-7107.